-Gradient descent we will see in next blog, this time pretty much that’s it about the Cost function.
+Gradient descent we will see in the next blog, this time pretty much that’s it about the Cost function.

 Where β0 is the intercept of the fitted line and β1 is the coefficient for the independent variable x.
-As discuss above similarly we can calculate the value of β0 and β1 through differentiation.
+As discussed above similarly we can calculate the value of β0 and β1 through differentiation.

 - AI vs ML vs DL vs Data Science